 vitals to relay these vital signs to the fitness tracker.
 The fields of the structure represent your heart rate, speed, and the number of steps that you have taken.
 When you select a new activity or adjust the intensity of your workout, the chart calls the function

 transition to ensure that these vital signs change gradually over time.
 To detect changes in activity or exercise intensity, the chart calls the

 hasChanged operator.
-For more information, see Detect Changes in Data Values.
+For more information, see Detect Changes in Data and Expression Values.